Category Archives: The Modern Era (1227-1936)

 John Donne was born to an old Roman Catholic family when anti-Catholicism was running high in England.
 At age 2, his grand-uncle was hanged for being a priest.
 His father died of more natural causes when he was 4.
 His younger brother Henry died in prison, having been arrested for sheltering a priest.
 Donne himself, a noteworthy student at both Oxford and Cambridge, was refused a degree at both schools because of his faith.

 Donne’s youthful response to these calamities was to reject his Catholicism.
 But neither did he accept the Protestantism of his family’s persecutors.
-Instead, he walked the line between cynical rebellion and honest truthseeker, listing the pitfalls of various denominations and sects in his first book of poetry, Satires [see complete works online].
-At the same time, he lived a brazenly sexual life, writing some of the most erotic English poetry ever written.
+Instead, he walked the line between cynical rebel and honest truthseeker, listing the pitfalls of various denominations and sects in his first book of poetry, Satires [see complete works online].
+At the same time, he lived a brazenly sensual life, writing some of the most erotic English poetry ever written.

 Sometime during this period, Donne converted to the Church of England, and in 1596 sailed as a gentleman-adventurer on a naval expedition against Spain.
 When he returned, he was appointed the private secretary to the Lord Keeper of the Great Seal, sat in Queen Elizabeth I’s last Parliament, made connections, and continued his lustful ways.
 Then England’s greatest love poet fell in love.